-I’ve written “Disarming Boys,” an essay sitting on publishers’ desks waiting for a yes.
+I’ve written “Disarming Boys,” an essay to be published in 2019.
 It’s a story about growing up with guns, then giving them up.

 While doing research on boys, girls, gender, and violence I ran across two videos.
 View them back to back, and a provocative discussion emerges:

 In “Interview with a Toddler,” La Guardia Cross, a father interviewing his daughter, is smart, funny, compassionate, and self-critical.

 After watching “Homeschoolf Kids Who Shoot To Kill,” ask yourself, “In Derrick Grace II ‘s circumstances, what would I do?”

 If you aren’t pummeled to the ground, now read

 - Malcolm Gladwell’s “Thresholds of Violence: How school shootings catch on” in The New Yorker

 - Raising Boys in an Age of ‘Gender Battles‘” by Dahlia LIthwick and Carolyn Shapiro in Slate

 Remembrance is supposed to be good for a community, but much depends how those who remember actually remember.